JasperOshimiri/Data-Analyst/README.md

-# The Data Science Dude.
+# Hi, I am Oshimiri Henry Jasper

 What is Data Science?